OTheDev/TheNewArk/readme.md

 sound; Python) and microcontroller (controls the lights; Arduino/C++), both of which live inside the Ark.

-This is only one piece to a larger project by [BlockchainLabs]( https://www.blockchainlabs.ai).
+This is only one piece of a larger project by [BlockchainLabs]( https://www.blockchainlabs.ai).
 The sound samples and the music logic are by [Patrick Davies](https://www.facebook.com/patrickdaviesmusic).